-3.2.7 The Third mixer and IF3 Path
+3.2.6 The Third mixer and IF3 Path

-The third IF (IF3) is tunable from ±5 MHz to ±500 MHz, as LO3 is tuned from 750 MHz to 1750 MHz in 5 MHz steps.
+The third IF (IF3) is tunable from ± 5 MHz to ± 100 MHz, as LO3 is tuned from 220 MHz to 420 MHz in 5 MHz steps.
 The negative value of IF3 indicates that the spectrum is inverted with respect to the RF input spectrum.
-When spectral inversion is selected, LO3 tunes below IF2, and it tunes above for no spectral inversion.
-The 2 filters of the IF3_FIL#1 bank are there to suppress LO3 and IF2 leakages in the IF3 path.
-For IF3 frequencies less than 200 MHz, select the 250 MHz LPF2 to provide better suppression of the leakages.
-The 1500 MHz LPF of IF3_FIL#2 bank should always be selected to allow the signal to pass through.
-The BPF of IF3_FIL#2 bank should only be an option when the IF3 conversion path is bypassed.
+When spectral inversion is selected, LO3 tunes below IF2 and it tunes above for no spectral inversion.
+There is an LPF filter in this stage to provide filtering of IF2 and LO3 leakages as well as harmonics of the IF3 signal.

 Attenuators IF3_ATTEN1 and IF3_ATTEN2 are used to set the output amplitude of IF3.
-Attenuation should be applied to IF3_ATTEN2 first, and any overflow of more than 30 dB is then applied to IF3_ATTEN1.
+Attenuation should be applied to IF3_ATTEN2 first and any overflow of more than 30 dB is then applied to IF3_ATTEN1.
 However, if better linearity is needed, apply the first 6 dB to IF3_ATTEN1 and then the rest to IF3_ATTEN2.

-3.2.8 Signal Chain Configurations
+3.2.7 Signal Chain Configurations